 How do I get started?

-· New customers will pay a $25 membership fee, $10 connect fee and purchase a minimum of $20 of energy.
+- New customers will pay a $25 membership fee, a $10 connect fee, and purchase a minimum of $20 of energy.

 Additionally, existing members with a traditional account may convert to PrePay at any time.
 There are no fees, but members will need a minimum of $20 of energy.
 Any deposits on an existing account will be credited toward account balances or to your PrePay account.
 Existing members with account balances may use the debt-management program.
 Each time a member makes a payment, a portion will go toward the outstanding balance.